-SECTION 2.
-Election and Tenure of Office.
-The Board shall divide the service area of the Cooperative into five (5) districts as follows: District 1-Lawrence County; District II-Gallia County; District III-Jackson County; District IV-Meigs, Vinton and Athens Counties; District V-Pike, Scioto and Ross Counties.
+The Board shall divide the service area of the Cooperative into five (5) districts as follows: District I-Lawrence County; District II-Gallia County; District III-Jackson County; District IV-Meigs, Vinton and Athens Counties; District V-Pike, Scioto and Ross Counties.
 The Board shall have the power to change the boundaries of such districts whenever in their opinion the purpose of this section requires such a change.
 Districts I, II and III shall be represented by two board members from each district; District IV shall be represented by not less than two nor more than four board members; District V shall be represented by one board member.
 The board members shall be elected each year by secret ballot at the annual meeting held (in off years) by the members or at any meeting held in lieu thereof as hereinbefore provided by and from the members to serve for a term of six (6) years or until their successor shall have been elected and shall have qualified subject to the provisions of this Code of Regulations with respect to the removal of board members.
 Board members shall be elected by a plurality vote of the members.

-SECTION 3.
-Qualifications.
 No person shall be eligible to become or remain a member of the Board who is not an active member and bona fide resident in the particular district within or contingent to the service area of the Cooperative which he/she is to represent or is in any way employed by or financially interested in a competing enterprise or a business selling electric power and/or energy or supplies to the Cooperative or a business primarily engaged in selling electrical or plumbing appliances, fixtures or supplies to the members of the Cooperative.

 Nothing contained in this section shall affect in any manner whatsoever the validity of any action taken by the Board.